Our Curriculum

 The goal of every curriculum implemented at MSP is to teach children to recognize God as He is revealed in His creation, through His Word and through His son.
-Here are the different curriculum areas:
+Here are the different curriculum areas

 The Catechism